sebscholl/knowledge-git-sync/.trash/bias-for-action-story-2.md

 • [[behavorial-interview-questions]]

 ## Question Wording
-- **We don't always make the right decision all the time.
-Tell me about a time when you made a bad decision?**
-- **We don't always make the right judgment all the time.
-Tell me about a time when you made an error in judgment?**
-- **Tell me about a time when you discovered that your idea was not the best course of action?**

     **S:** Earlier on at 8base – my current employer – we were experiencing a pretty steady flow of developer support emails that myself and several developers I managed were responsible for responding to/handling; there was no system in place for managing these in-bound requests.
 In light of our product centric responsibilities, our email response time wasn’t exactly the best.
 One email in particular that a customer sent directly to our CEO about not having received any support on an important bug for over a week is what finally tipped the scales, and made us all say “we need to do something about this.”